yondagonda/yondagonda/README.md

 🤝🏻 <a href="https://www.linkedin.com/in/johny-ha-63a596189/">LinkedIn profile</a>

 ## About Me
 Hey, I'm Johny.
-As an Information Systems graduate, I recently gained a strong passion for software engineering and creating visually appealing designs.
+As an Information Systems graduate, I recently gained a strong passion for software engineering and more specifically creating visually appealing frontends.
+I also enjoy toying around with everything from design to backend.

+Learning is fun, so might as well do it as much as possible!

 Feel free to reach out to me regarding questions, feedback, criticism or quite literally *anything* else.

-## My Tech Stack
+## 🛠️ Tools I use
 <a href="https://reactjs.org/">
   <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />
 </a>